Orchard logo — audio AI API for speech-to-text and text-to-speechorchard

 Sync API

 POST /v1/audio/transcriptions accepts a standard multipart upload and blocks until the cluster returns a transcript.
-Request and response shape follows the public transcription-API conventions — any SDK that speaks that format plugs in by pointing its base URL at Orchard.
+60+ languages supported with automatic detection.
+Request and response shape follows the public transcription-API conventions, so any SDK that speaks that format plugs in by pointing its base URL at Orchard.

 curl -X POST https://api.orchardrun.com/v1/audio/transcriptions \